Group-3-Smart-Canvas-Project-Advising/Smart-Campus/README.md

 # Smart Campus

-I'm using the Webstorm IDE to develop this so far.
-I know we haven't really discussed too many implementation details, but I wanted to get something up and going!
+Currently developing with Webstorm IDE.
 It isn't much, just opens a browser tab and shows a login screen.
 If you enter 'user' for the user name field and 'password' for the password field, a message should appear notifying you of a successful login and it will take you to the login success page(empty right now).
 If anything else is entered into the input fields a notification saying invalid credentials should pop up.

+I'm going to try and get a link setup so that we can go into the repository and run the app from there!
 ***

+## Setup
+- WebStorm IDE

 ## Prerequisites